jasonzurita/jasonzurita.github.io/_posts/2019-3-05-websites-using-swift-and-aws-lambda.markdown

     ![New Swift Package Folder Structure](/assets/images/posts/swift_aws_lambda_website/swift-package-init.png)

-  + Feel free to delete the `Tests` directory and everything inside of the `Swift-AWS-Lambda-Website` directory.
+  + Feel free to delete the `Tests` directory and everything inside of the `Sources/Swift-AWS-Lambda-Website` directory.
 We don't need them for this project.
 - Open your _Package.swift_ for editing.
   + I use _vim_, but you can use any text editor of your choosing.
 If you want a little more insight into why I use _vim_, I break it down in [this blog post](/try-vim-even-in-xcode).
 - Edit the _Package.swift_ file to match the following: